Khasas: European sources

 "Next to the Attacori [ Uttarakuru ] are the nations of the Thuni and the Forcari; then come the Casiri [Khasiras], an Indian people who look towards the Scythians and feed on human flesh."

 Indian sociologist R.N.
 Saksena explains that this imputation was due to the existing suspicion towards Khasas by the Vedic Aryans, though he regards them as the earlier wave of the same 'Aryan settler' group.

 Tibetan sources

 The Mongolian-Tibetan historian Sumpa Yeshe Peljor (writing in the 18th century) lists the Khasas alongside other peoples found in Central Asia since antiquity, including the Yavanas (Greeks), Kambojas, Tukharas, Hunas and Daradas.

 Descendants

 Irish linguist Sir G.A.
 Grierson asserted that "..the great mass of the Aryan speaking population of the lower Himalaya from Kashmir to Darjeeling is inhabited by tribes descended from the ancient Khasas of Mahabharata."
-The Khasa peoples are the Khakhas of Jhelum Valley, the Kanets of Kangra and Garhwal, Khŏś/Khośyā of Jaunsar-Bawar and regions adjacent to it in Uttarkashi and Tehri districts of Uttarakhand and Shimla and Sirmaur districts of Himachal Pradesh, the bulk population of Garhwal and Kumaon referred as "Khasia" and the Nepali speaking Khas people of Nepal.
+The Khasa peoples are the Khakhas of Jhelum Valley, the Kanets of Kangra and Garhwal, Khŏś/Khośyā of Jaunsar-Bawar and regions adjacent to it in Uttarkashi and Tehri districts of Uttarakhand and Shimla and Sirmaur districts of Himachal Pradesh, the bulk population of Garhwal and Kumaon referred as "Khasia", also in Garhwal and Kumaon the local Zamindars and Thakur as well as The Kshatriyas were also known as Khasiya the most famous example of it is from the folktale of Haruhit A Kumaoni folktale describing the valour of a Prince named Haruhit in the poem there's a phrase "Bamano ko gyan thulo, Khasiye ki risa, Baniye ki Chaturai, Bhaise ki tisa" meaning the no one should underestimate the knowledge of a Brahmin, strength/anger of a Khasiya/Kshatriya, intelligence of a Baniya and hardwork of a buffalo referring to Shudra.
+The Nepali speaking Khas people of Nepal ruled Nepal as Khas empire, Shah dynasty later they were also integrated into Kshatriya and Brahmin societies and the Khas Kshatriya adopted the title "Chhetri" short of "Kshatriya" title, while The Khas Brahmins adopted the title "Bahun".
+The Khas Chettris form 16% and Khas Bahuns form 12% of total population of Nepal.